WormyGels/apchemcs360/README.md

 * Students can only be in one class.
 * Automatically created quizzes pertaining to certain sections of AP Chemistry textbook.
 * Instructors can create their own quizzes to give to their students.
-* Quizzes are only multiple choice.
+* Quizzes are multiple choice and free response. (but not mixed)
 * Student progress is displayed to them on a menu (default menu on login).
 * Instructors can change grades that were done automatically or they did themselves.
 * Students get notifications for when an assignment has been graded.